Software Project Estimation. Three words guaranteed to make anyone in software development shift uncomfortably in their seat. Until now.

 - What is the purpose of this project (AKA goals)?

 - Who will use your product and how (AKA audience and user personas)?

 - What features will your product have (AKA user stories and functionality requirements)?

-The Project Estimator app works seamlessly with our Job Description app.
-So, once you’re happy with your team and estimate, we’ll help you craft a great job description and attract the right talent to your project.
+Once you’re happy with your team and estimate, we can help you craft a great job description and attract the right talent to your project.
 Finally, as both apps are plugged directly into our network of hand-picked freelancers, it’s very easy to see what talent is available for your project, in case you get curious.

 The time you spend on software project estimation will depend on the specific goals and requirements of your project.
 Some projects will require a Waterfall-style task-level breakdown before work can start, while others will skew towards the Agile end of the spectrum and will only need to use the team planning part of the tool (not the task breakdown).

 We’ve designed the template to be flexible enough to help with all types of projects, budgets, and development approaches.
 To best demonstrate how this works, I’ve picked some common use cases.
 Let’s start with a simple use case, followed by a more robust example.

 Your client is midway through building an application and they’ve decided they want to augment the project team by adding a Designer (part-time) and Senior Developer (full-time).
 The client has set aside a budget of $15k USD/month.

 The requirements stage for a staff augmentation contract is often straightforward.
 In this case, we’ll assume the client has already defined the skills, hours and rates they require.
 With that information to hand, head over to the Estimator Template, make a copy of the spreadsheet and customize it with your project requirements.